 *This is primarily useful for duplicate content, where you actively want to pass credit to the “original” source of the content - on or off your website.

 So we’ve got several effective tools, fortunately.
 I’d add, however, that these 2 are - by far - the most used, for a reason.
 If you just aren’t sure what to do, use these 2 (together, ideally, or the first at minimum.)

 “Does speed matter?
 (Do you need to solve this indexation issue QUICKLY?)
 The Remove URL tool is your go-to.
 Just make sure to follow this step up with another solution as well.
 So your fix “sticks.” ”

 Here’s how to actually use these tools to solve these problems (step-by-step).

 Log into the Google Search Console and create a “New Request” under the Temporary Removals section.
 You can find this via the Removals item in the left navigation bar.

 The URL Removal Tool enables you to remove a whole site, a page, or a section of your website from SERPs (so tread carefully!)

-Add your URL and click Next to confirm.
+Click the big red "New Request" button.
+Add your URL to the "Enter URL" field and click Next to confirm.

 A noindex meta robots tag or x-robots header is a method of communication to tell the search engines to remove the page from their indexes.